karanx64/javascript-exercises/README.md

 # JavaScript Exercises

+# This is my cloned version of the official repo

 These JavaScript exercises are intended to complement the JavaScript content on [The Odin Project](https://www.theodinproject.com/) (TOP).
 They should only be done when instructed during the course of the curriculum.

 ## Contributing